EricZinda/Perplexity/docs/devhowto/devhowtoPredicationArgumentsAndUsage.md

 # Different Predication Signatures and Usage
-In a grammar for a language in DELPH-IN, the same predication name might get called with different sets of arguments depending on how it is used.
-For example, the verb "delete" (`_delete_v_1`) can be called with these signatures:
+In DELPH-IN, the same predication name might get called with different sets of arguments depending on how it is used.
+For example, the English verb "delete" (`_delete_v_1`) can be called with these signatures:

-- "Delete a file" (includes an implied "actor" ("you") as the first `x` argument): `_delete_v_1(e, x, x)`
+- "Delete a file" includes an implied "actor" ("you") as the first `x` argument: `_delete_v_1(e, x, x)`
-- "a file is deleted" (no implied actor, so the first `x` argument is [dropped](devhowtoMRS#other-variables-types-i-u-p) and becomes an `i`): `_delete_v_1(e, i, x)`
+- "a file is deleted" has no implied actor, so the first `x` argument is [dropped](devhowtoMRS#other-variables-types-i-u-p) and becomes an `i`: `_delete_v_1(e, i, x)`

-Furthermore, if you imagine the implementation of `delete_v_1` for each of those sentences, they are very different.
+Furthermore, the implementation of `delete_v_1` for each of those phrases will be very different.
 The first needs to actually delete a file and the second should (perhaps) look through the trash to see if a file has been deleted.
-It seems like we should be smarter in our vocabulary to allow "overloading" and enable different functions to be written for the different cases.
+The `Vocabulary` class needs to remember the arguments used with a predication implementation i addition to the name and it needs to allow different functions to be written for the different cases.

 Let's make two other changes to vocabulary tracking while we're there:
-1. Instead of just listing one `name`, we will allow a list of `names` so that synonyms can be easily implemented by just listing them
+1. Instead of just listing one `name`, we will allow a list of `names` so that synonyms can be added
-2. Support having alternative meanings for words that get tried automatically instead of having a big switch statement in a single function.
-We'll do this by allowing more than one implementation of a predication and keeping them in an ordered list.
-When evaluating a `call()`, we'll try each one and stop after one succeeds.
+2. Support alternative meanings for words by keeping multiple implementations of a predication in an ordered list.
+When evaluating a `call()`, try each one and stop after one succeeds.

-We'll do all this by recording both the argument signature (`exx` or `eix` in the example) and sentence force (`prop`, `ques`, or `comm`) in addition to the predication name for every vocabulary implementation.
-We'll set it up so that all the information can be in the `Predication()` decoration *or* the user can just name things following a convention and we'll derive it:
+So, for every vocabulary implementation, we'll begin recording the argument signature (`exx` or `eix` in the example) and the target sentence force (`prop`, `ques`, or `comm`) in addition to the predication name.
+All the information can be in the `Predication()` declaration *or* the user can just name things following a convention and we'll derive them:
-- `names`: If not specified, the name of the function, minus any phrase_type specifiers (e.g. `_comm`) is used
+- `names`: If not specified, use the name of the function minus any phrase_type specifiers (e.g. `_comm`)
-- `arguments`: If not specified, the `e_`, `x_`, etc. on the argument names is used
+- `arguments`: If not specified, use the `e_`, `x_`, etc. on the argument names
-- `phrase_types`: If not specified, any number of `_` separated types at the end is used. (e.g. `_comm` or `_comm_ques`)
+- `phrase_types`: If not specified, use any number of `_` separated types at the end (e.g. `_comm` or `_comm_ques`)

 ~~~
 # Fully specified version